User guide for the NIHR study Support Service: Industry Route Map

 Can be overwhelming – as there is no guarantee on the number of responses you may receive 1 or 2 or hundreds!
-Note, the quality is underwritten by the 15 Local Clinical Research Networks and Scotland, Wales and Northern Ireland.
+Note, the quality is underwritten by the 15 local CRNs and Scotland, Wales and Northern Ireland.

 So, what's expected of you?
-Basically nothing, however why ask if you're not going to do anything with the EOI received?
+Basically nothing.
+However why ask if you're not going to do anything with the EOI received?
 In many cases you may wish to run ‘site identification’ in parallel to your own feasibility processes – we’d suggest it is ‘enhanced’ rather than ‘replaced’.
-And please be encouraged to respond to sites who have completed/returned an EOI – as it's a free of charge service and we want to constantly encourage good feedback, a little thank you goes a long, long way!
+And please be encouraged to respond to sites who have completed/returned an EOI even if you are not going to select them – as it's a free of charge service and we want to constantly encourage good feedback, a little thank you goes a long, long way!

 Why Site Intelligence (Optimising delivery)?

-You may not be planning on using the NIHR services as outlined above, for example – your protocol is final already and you have your sites identified.
-However, it may still be necessary for you to have your study accepted onto the NIHR Clinical Research Network Portfolio as this gives you access to all NIHR Clinical Research Network services in England, which includes validation of your costing template and allows you to engage the Network's performance monitoring of your English site.
+You may not be planning on using the NIHR services as outlined above, for example if your protocol is finalised already and you have your sites identified.
+However, it may still be necessary for you to have your study accepted onto the NIHR Clinical Research Network Portfolio as this gives you access to all NIHR Clinical Research Network support in England, which includes validation of your costing template and allows you to engage the Network in performance monitoring of your English site.

-Submitting your study into CPMS for Site Intelligence, which includes sharing the site list and key study timelines and information, the NIHR will start the process of contacting local Clinical Research Networks to utilise local study site and study data and expertise on previous performance to identify any potential resource issues or competing studies, [note this does not currently apply to devolved nations].
+By submitting your study into CPMS for Site Intelligence, which includes sharing the site list and key study timelines and information, it will enable the NIHR to start the process of contacting local Clinical Research Networks to utilise local study site and study data and expertise on previous performance to identify any potential resource issues or competing studies, [note this does not currently apply to devolved nations].
 Within 15 working days you will receive confirmation on your pre-selected sites through ‘Site Intelligence’.

 Site intelligence is an opportunity to check the sites you have already identified.
 In this case, the Local Clinical Research Network will confirm that the sites you have pre-selected will be supported by them to deliver your study.
 If the Local Clinical Research Network have concerns about any site, they may indicate they are not prepared to support this site on your study (red flag to a bull - ignore at your peril!!!) - but you can go ahead!